Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 If you’re interested in award travel — or points and miles in general — you’ve likely heard of American Express Membership Rewards.
-These points, earned by using your Amex card for qualifying purchases, can be used for a variety of purposes — from business-class travel to gift cards.
+These points, earned by using your Amex cards for qualifying purchases, can be used for a variety of purposes, from statement credits to gift cards to premium cabin experiences

-One unique feature Amex offers is the ability to use Pay With Points on certain flights and receive a rebate of up to 50% on your redeemed points.
-This option is available to those who hold either The Business Platinum Card® from American Express or the Business Centurion® Card from American Express.
+One unique feature American Express offers is the ability to use Pay With Points on certain flights and receive a rebate of up to 50% on your redeemed points.
+This is available to those who hold either The Business Platinum Card® from American Express or the *Business Centurion® Card from American Express.

 What Is Pay With Points?

 First things first: what is Pay With Points?
-Although plenty of credit cards offer some variation of this feature — such as redeeming Chase Ultimate Rewards via the Chase travel portalAmex’s travel program is the most generous.
+Although plenty of credit cards offer some variation of this feature — such as redeeming Chase Ultimate Rewards by utilizing the Chase Travel portalAmex’s travel program is arguably the most generous.

 It is more restrictive than others but can allow you to redeem your Membership Rewards at a value of up to 2 cents per point.
-More commonly, you’ll likely be redeeming your Membership Rewards for a value of 1.54 cents per point, which still outstrips the 1.5 cents available to those with the Chase Sapphire Reserve® and the 1 cent per point offered via the Citi Premier® Card and the Citi Prestige® Card.
+More commonly, you’ll be redeeming your Membership Rewards for a value of 1.54 cents per point, which still provides more value than the 1.5 cents available to those with the Chase Sapphire Reserve® and the 1 cent per point offered via the Citi Strata Premier℠ Card and the Citi Prestige® Card.

-In order to take advantage of this program, you’ll need to book your flight on AmexTravel.com.
-When booking, you can choose to redeem points to pay for all or some of your flight.
+To take advantage of the Pay With Points feature, you need to book your flight on AmexTravel.com.
+When booking, you can choose to redeem points to pay for all or part of your flight.
 Although you can use points to pay for any flight, the Pay With Points rebate only applies to flights that meet certain criteria:

-• Any Flight Booked With Your Chosen Airline — Certain Amex cardholders have the ability to select a preferred airline each year.
+• Any Flight Booked With Your Chosen Airline: Certain Amex cardholders have the ability to select a preferred airline each year.
 These match the airline you select for your airline fee credit.
-Any class of service booked on your chosen airline will qualify for the rebate.
+Any class of service booked on your chosen airline qualifies for the rebate.
 This includes economy, premium economy, business, first, and even basic economy.

-• A Business or First Class Flight on Any Airline — Regardless of which airline you have selected for your airline fee credit, you can Pay With Points and receive a rebate if you’re flying business or first class.
+• A Business or First Class Flight on Any Airline: Regardless of which airline you have selected for your airline fee credit, you can use Pay With Points and receive a rebate if you’re flying business or first class.

-Once booked, Amex will then refund up to 50% of your points to your account, depending on which card you hold.
-It’s important to remember that this is a rebate — not a discount — so you’ll first need to have enough points in your account for the amount you’d like to redeem.
-Then, your rebated points will post back to your account within 6 to 10 weeks.
+Once it’s booked, Amex will refund up to 50% of your points to your account, depending on which card you hold.
+It’s important to remember that this is a rebate — not a discount — so you first need to have enough points in your account for the amount you’d like to redeem.
+Then your rebated points post back to your account within 6 to 10 weeks.

 Which Cards Offer Pay With Points?